ELTE-DH/emstanza/README.md

 # emStanzaDep
-Stanza dependency parser fitted to the xtsv framework.
+Stanza tools adapted to the xtsv framework.

 ## Requirements
 - Python >= 3.6